-If you are a gen-Xer like me, you may have grown up with these chewy, distinctly vanilla-tasting Rice Krispie Treats.
+If you are a gen-Xer like me, you may have grown up with these chewy, distinctly vanilla-tasting Rice Krispies Treats.
+I tweaked the rice krispie treats recipe a bit to stay a little chewier and softer after cooling.

 The trick was waiting until the warm goo was set before eating it.
 Turns out, warm and right off the spoon tasted pretty good too.